hilja/file-batcher/README.md

 - Can glob.
 - Can do bulk edits without you writing any iterators.
 - Provides a sane API to edit complex shapes of data with ([`immutability-helper`](https://github.com/kolodny/immutability-helper#update))
-- The `remove` method doesn't delete the files, but chugs them into the trash.
+- The `remove` method doesn’t delete the files, but chugs them into the trash.
 - Exposes `read`, `write`, and `remove` methods to edit individual posts.
 - Is probably fast.
-- Is generally a really good package.

 ## Install